-A Excellent - 4 grade points per credit
+- A Excellent 4 grade points per credit

-- B Good 3 grade points per credit - C Average 2 grade points per credit - D Poor 1 grade point per credit - F Failure 0 grade points per credit - I Incomplete No credit.
-Used for unusual circumstances at the discretion of the instructor.
+- B Good 3 grade points per credit

+- C Average 2 grade points per credit

+- D Poor 1 grade point per credit

+- F Failure 0 grade points per credit

+- Incomplete No credit.
+Used for verifiable and unavoidable circumstances at the discretion of the instructor.
 Since the "incomplete" extends enrollment in the course, requirements and deadlines for satisfactory completion must be established through student/faculty consultation.
-Courses for which the grade of I has been assigned should be completed as soon as possible and in the majority of cases must be completed by the end of classes of the next semester (excluding summer); otherwise, the I grade will be changed to an F grade.
-In exceptional cases, extensions of time needed to complete work for incomplete grades may be granted beyond the subsequent semester, with written approval of the Vice President of Academic and Student Affairs. - P Pass Credit earned but not included in grade point average.
+A course for which the grade of I has been assigned should be completed as soon as possible, and in the majority of cases, must be completed by the end of classes of the next semester (excluding summer), or the I grade will be changed to an F. In exceptional cases, extensions of time needed to complete work for incomplete grades may be granted beyond the subsequent semester, with written approval of the Division Dean.
+A "W" grade may be awarded for the "I" grade only under extreme, mitigating circumstances and must be approved and documented by the Division Dean and the Registrar.
+A copy of this documentation must be placed in the student's academic file. - P Pass Credit earned but not included in grade point average.
 Applies to non-developmental studies courses, noncredit courses, orientation, and specialized courses and seminars at the discretion of the College.
 Up to seven (7) credit hours for which the P has been awarded may be applied toward completion of a program.
 A grade of P may be used as a grading option with the permission of the Division Dean. - S Satisfactory No grade point credit; used only for satisfactory completion of a developmental studies course (numbered 01-09). - R Re-Enroll No credit.
 The student is making progress but the course objectives have not been completed; to be used only for developmental studies courses (numbered 01-09).
 Re-enrollment for the completion of course objectives may be required. - U Unsatisfactory No credit.
 The student has not made satisfactory progress.
 Applies only to developmental studies courses (numbered 01-09), noncredit courses, orientation, specialized courses, and seminars at the discretion of the College. - Withdrawal No credit.
-A grade of W is awarded to students who withdraw or are withdrawn from a course after the add/drop period but prior to the completion of 60 percent of the session.
+A grade of W is awarded to students who withdraw or are withdrawn from a course after the drop period but prior to the completion of 60 percent of the session.
 (Withdrawal deadlines are published in the General Catalog and each term in the Schedule of Classes.)
-Students do not automatically receive a W if they stop attending classes.
-Students must complete a schedule change form and deliver it to the Admissions Office prior to the end of the drop deadline in order to avoid receiving a grade of F. After that time, students will receive a grade of F if they stop attending class, unless they request and are granted an administrative withdrawal because of mitigating and appropriately documented circumstances.
-Such requests should be made to the Admissions Office during the term in which the discontinuation of attendance occurs.

-X Audit - No credit.
-To audit a course, the student must obtain permission from the appropriate Division Dean during the first week of class.
+Students who cease attendance prior to the withdrawal deadline for a class will be reported to the Admissions Office and withdrawn from the class.
+After the withdrawal deadline, students will receive a grade of F if they stop attending class, unless they request and are granted an administrative withdrawal because of mitigating and appropriately documented circumstances.
+Such requests should be submitted to and approved by the Admissions and Records Coordinator in the Admissions Office during the term in which the discontinuation of attendance occurs.
+Students must be making satisfactory progress in the course at the time of the withdrawal. - X Audit No credit. .
+With the exception of a senior citizen audit, permission to audit a course will be allowed only under mitigating circumstances.
+To audit a course, the student must obtain permission from the appropriate Division Dean.
 Audited courses carry no credit and do not count as part of the student's course load.
-Students wishing to change status in a course from audit to credit or credit to audit must do so within the add/drop period for the session.
+Students wishing to change status in a course from credit to audit must do so after the last day to drop and receive a refund for the session and before the withdrawal date.